OUR TECHNOLOGY DIFFERENCE

 At Porex, material science innovation is what we do every day.

-Experts in Porous Plastic Innovation
+Experts in Porous Polymer Innovation

 Nearly 60 years ago, Porex launched the sintered porous plastics industry by developing and manufacturing porous polymer materials to support caustic fluid separation processes.
 Since 1961, we have applied our extensive porous polymer material science, product design, and custom plastic manufacturing expertise to developing porous solutions that overcome our customers’ complex product development challenges and speed up their product launches.